Connecting Change to Business Results With the 4 P's Exercise

 The 4 P's Exercise is an activity you can complete anytime, anywhere to jumpstart a discussion on change management.
 All you need is a sheet of paper and an organizational project or initiative your audience cares about.

-Use our handy template as a starting point for your 4 P's Exercise.
+Use Prosci's handy template as a starting point for your 4 P's Exercise.